Himanshugpt/JDrive/README.md

 ```
 This will generate a test report at build/test/index.html .

-## Test Cases in this project depedns on hard coded values which are specific for the current user.
+## Test Cases
+In this project jUnit test cases depedns on hard coded values which are specific for the current user.
 I have not made it configurable yet, so if you want to use it then please go through it and fix it for yourself.